mfem/web/src/workshop.md

 ### Registration

 If you plan to attend, [please register no later than **October 11th**](https://forms.gle/voPNCQWwXDHZ96uQ6).
 There is no registration fee.
-WebEx details will be distributed to participants prior to the event date.
+Zoom details will be distributed to participants prior to the event date.

 ### Meeting format